rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 ---
 # Lesson 4: Helm
-There are a large number of community charts covering thousands of web and infrastructure projects.
+There are numerous community charts covering thousands of web and infrastructure projects.
 Charts on Artifact Hub https://artifacthub.io/ may be searched directly from the command line with:
 ```
 helm search hub <search-term>